RohanKoshy/RohanRepo2.github.io/README.md

 Generic T
 It can be used for any type and represents a generic type class.

+Calculator
+Uses stacks to individualize each element of a calculator equation, then seperate between numbers and operations, then ogranize between order of operations.
+Then bring two numbers from the numbers stack and use the selected operator to solve individualized equations.

 **Solutions for Week 0 Challenges**

 https://github.com/shekark642/slackbots-p2/tree/master/src/main/java/com/nighthawk/csa/Tri3